 It's true to say that this tent was my most vivid lasting memory of Gifford's Circus but funnily enough, for my lovely friend who came with us, it was neither the refreshments tent nor the circus itself that stuck with her, it was the Mini Lemon Loaves that we ate out of the back of our car before setting off on our journey home!

-And here’s why you won’t be able to get them out of your head either –
+And here's why you won't be able to get these Mini Lemon Loaves out of your head either -

 - This is a Nigella recipe and let's be honest - it requires no tweaks, no adaptations, no nothing.
 This is a 'works-perfectly-every-time' recipe.